AndrianBalanescu/best-spider/content/_index.md

     background_color: none
   - type: features_section
     features:
-      - title: Great learning experience
+      - title: Learning is great
         subtitle: >-
           Our experience and expertise in emerging technologies make the big ocean of IT feel like a breeze.